 That’s not to say that the story of suffering continues.
 The victim is no longer there.
 But what we may call suffering, as the exquisite agony of meeting pain as it arises whether that be physical pain, the pain of loss, the pain of heartbreak, the pain of failure, may still arise.
 And in the meeting of that in the awake space, it doesn’t stick.
 It pierces the heart all the way.
 It breaks the heart open.
 It’s exquisite.
 It’s bitter-sweet.
 But it doesn’t remain as a story of being a victim.
 It doesn’t remain because it’s (no longer being) denied and tucked into the shadows.
 It doesn’t remain to play itself out again.
-It’s as if that particular karma has been totally released.
+It’s as if that particular karma has been totally released [[imho - it has been 'physically processed' in real time]].
 It totally dissolves.
 And that’s a purification that happens if we’re willing to meet everything.

 Neem Karoli Baba said ‘I love suffering.
 It brings me closer to God.’
 Suffering is a doorway.
 It’s not the end – it’s a means to an end.
 It’s the doorway.
 It’s the doorway to the kind of joy that is like a bubbling brook behind everything, beneath everything.
 A joy that has nothing to do with being happy or being sad.
 A joy that has nothing to do with things going your way.
 A joy that has nothing to do with what it looks like, or feels like in your imagination to be spiritual or to be awakened.
 Everything is included.
 Everything is embraced.
 And the grace of it is that the external world is likely to mirror that internal non-attachment, non-craving, non-aversion.
 It mirrors it by not recreating the trauma, by not recreating a story of poor me.
 There’s no self invested in the circumstances that appear, whether those circumstances are good or bad.
 There is no inner division in that.